Merit Badges

 Badge camps, midways, etc. provide hands-on opportunities in a variety of fun and exciting fields.
 We sometimes participate in these activities as a way for Scouts to explore potential hobbies and other areas of interest (e.g. Radio, Disability Awareness, Coin Collecting).

-Realistically, there is no way to authentically earn most merit badges in a single session.
+Realistically, there is no way to authentically complete most merit badges in a single session.
 These type of fairs are a good way to:

 Connect with a merit badge counselor in a niche subject and get started on a badge